Adventurer’s Outpost (Meet Mickey and Minnie Mouse at Disney’s Animal Kingdom)

-Additionally, check out our complete Disney World Character Dining Guide for 2022.
-It is a lengthy guide, but it includes everything you’ll want to know about dining with characters and a list of every meal.
+Additionally, check out our complete list of Disney World Character Meals.
+It is a lengthy guide, but it includes everything you need to know about dining with characters.

 Do you plan to meet Mickey and Minnie Mouse at Adventurer’s Outpost?
 What do you think about the safari suits?